mkandziora/PhylUp/how_to_start.md

 * [BLAST+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download) - It needs blast+ v.2.9 or higher.
 It is needed for filter runs and when using local BLAST databases.
 Setup and installation information can be found [here](https://www.ncbi.nlm.nih.gov/books/NBK1762/).
 * [EPA-NG](https://github.com/Pbdas/epa-ng/archive/master.zip) - places new sequences into the phylogeny
 * [gappa](https://github.com/lczech/gappa/archive/master.zip) - transforms the output from EPA-NG into a readable output
+* [MAFFT](https://mafft.cbrc.jp/alignment/software/linux.html) - alignment tool if a single sequence was provided as input.

 On a Linux machine check [here](./install_req.bash) for an example bash code on how to install the required dependencies.